-New, Revised or amended IFRS Standards and Interpretations issued but not yet applied
+New, revised or amended Standards and Interpretations issued but not yet effective

-A number of new or revised standards, amendments and improvements to standards as well as interpretations are not yet effective for the year ended December 31, 2011, and have not been applied in preparing these financial statements.
+A number of new or revised standards, amendments and improvements to standards as well as interpretations are not yet effective for the year ended 31 December 2012 and have not been applied in preparing these Financial Statements.
 The potential impacts from the application of those newly issued standards, amendments and interpretations are currently under investigation.
 In general and if not otherwise stated, these new, revised or amended IFRS and their interpretations are not expected to have a material impact on the financial statements of the Company.